infect-org/infect-docs/exchange-format/index.md

 ## Data Flow
-The image below shows how the data flows and is transformed from the patient to INFECT.
+The image below shows how the data flows from the patient to INFECT and how it is transformed in this process.
 ![Data Flow](data-flow.png)